miemiy/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 - **Speaker recognition**: Identifies participants' voices in the room by analyzing vocal characteristics, ensuring individual contributions are tracked.
   - **Voice enrollment**: End users can easily create a voice profile via [aka.ms/voiceprofile](https://aka.ms/voiceprofile), allowing their voice to be recognized in meetings.
+  - **Facilitator integration**: Powered by speaker recognition, Facilitator (targeted for public preview in Q1 2025) takes meeting notes in real time, tracks decisions, and automatically creates follow-up tasks, helping teams focus on discussions instead of manual follow-ups.
   - **IT administration**: Admins can manage voice and face enrollment for specific users, groups of users, or an entire organization, ensuring secure and accurate identification.
 To learn more, see [Overview of voice and face enrollment](/microsoftteams/rooms/voice-and-face-recognition).

 - **Biometric privacy and security** are a top priority.
 Microsoft encrypts voice and face data at rest and in transit, adhering to strict privacy guidelines and regulatory requirements for data protection.
 Users can unenroll their voice profiles at any time, and profiles are automatically deleted if unused for one year.

 To learn more, see [Get the most out of any Teams Rooms meeting with speaker recognition and Copilot](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/get-the-most-out-of-any-teams-rooms-meeting-with-speaker/ba-p/4182595).

+### Intuitive in-room controls

+**QR Code Join** simplifies how users connect to meetings and manage controls.
+Scan the QR code displayed on Surface Hub to join or control meetings directly from your mobile device using **Proximity Join** or **Companion Mode**.
+Manage common meeting functions such as camera on/off, mute, and layout adjustments directly from your device without leaving your seat.

+### Center-of-table console support

+Surface Hub 3 now supports **third-party center-of-table consoles**, providing an additional option for controlling meetings.
+These **Teams Rooms Certified Universal Consoles**, starting with hardware from MAXHUB, allow users to manage Surface Hub meetings from a touchpad at the conference room table.
+Console support simplifies meeting operations, including joining meetings and wired content sharing, while also making Surface Hub suitable for front-of-room deployments.
+Universal Console support is targeted for general availability in **Q2 of 2025**.

 ## Manage remotely and stay secure anywhere

 Surface Hub running Teams Rooms on Windows empowers IT admins with enterprise-grade tools to manage devices and maintain security from anywhere.

-- **Remote management**: Use Microsoft Endpoint Manager to configure settings and policies.
+- **Remote management**: Use the [Microsoft Intune Admin Center](https://intune.microsoft.com) to configure settings and policies.
 Monitor health and room status with [Microsoft Teams Admin Center](/microsoftteams/manage-teams-in-modern-portal) and the [Teams Rooms Pro Management Portal](/microsoftteams/rooms/managed-meeting-rooms-portal).
 - **Low-touch deployment**: Quickly deploy devices using Windows Autopilot, and use auto-sign-in capabilities for seamless integration with Azure Directory.
 - **Security and compliance**: Ensure data protection with BitLocker, Trusted Platform Module 2.0 (TPM), and Microsoft Defender for cloud-powered security.
 Enable [Conditional Access policies](/mem/intune/protect/conditional-access) to safeguard sign-ins on shared devices.
 To learn more, see [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md).